When was the last time you or your company’s leadership team asked that question?

 In our recent article When you say Leadership, do you really mean Management?, we explored what leadership is really about, and whilst nowhere in business and academic literature is the term pinned down with any consistency, what we propose is that leadership is ‘a distinct set of capabilities and behaviours that determine and drive the purpose, values and direction of the organisation’.
 We also state that effective leadership is:

-3. Destination-focused: based on a purpose, vision or specific goals a shared reason for being.
+- Destination-focused: based on a purpose, a vision or specific goals – a shared reason for being.

 Context changes, relationships change (people leave, join, grow, engage, disengage), aspects of our destination change and certainly the things that inspire collective behaviour change.
 The requirement for leadership is therefore subject to ongoing and complex change which makes the notion of ‘good’ leadership fluid not static.
 So how on earth do you figure out what leadership your business needs?